Archaeological looting in Iraq

-Looted head of a lamassu, cut into several pieces by the plunderers.
-From Khorsabad, Iraq.
-Circa 710 BCE.
-On display at the Iraq Museum.
+The head of a lamassu from Khorsabad, looted in 1995 and cut into pieces to facilitate smuggling.
+The looters were executed.
+On display at the Iraq National Museum.

-Archaeological looting in Iraq took place since at least the late 19th century.
-The chaos following war provided the opportunity to pillage everything that was not nailed down.
-There were also attempts to protect the sites such as the period between April 9, 2003, when the staff vacated the Iraq Museum and April 15, 2003, when US forces arrived in sufficient numbers to "restore some semblance of order."
-Some 15,000 cultural artifacts disappeared in that time.
-Over the years approximately 14,800 were recovered from within and outside Iraq and taken under the protection of the Iraqi government.
+Archaeological looting in Iraq refers to archaeological looting in Iraq and the historical region of Mesopotamia.
+This looting has affected museums and the numerous cultural and archaeological heritage sites that recognize Iraq's history and location within the "Cradle of Civilization".
+Especially noteworthy is the looting that occurred as a result of the 2003 invasion of Iraq, such as the theft of nearly 15,000 artifacts from the Iraq Museum in April of 2003.

 Early history

 Looting of ancient artifacts has a long tradition.
 In 1884, the Ottoman Empire passed the revised Asar-ı Atika law to restrain the excavation, removal, and destruction of antiquities in its territories.
 This included Mesopotamia.
 The law defined a broad range of objects as antiquities, declared them state property, and prohibited their unauthorized movement or export.
 By the end of World War I, British-administrated Mesopotamia created protections for archaeological sites where looting was beginning to become a problem.
 They established an absolute prohibition on exporting antiquities.
 The British Museum was responsible for the sites and museums across Iraq during this time period.
 Gertrude Bell, well known for drawing the Iraq borders, excavated many sites around Iraq and created what is now the National Museum of Iraq.

 By the mid-1920s the black market for antiquities was growing and looting began in all sites where antiquities could be found.
 After Iraq gaining independence from Britain, the absolute ban on antiquity exports was lifted.
 Until the mid-1970s Iraq was one of very few countries to not prohibit external trade in antiquities.
 This made Iraq attractive to looters and black market collectors from around the globe.
 The result of the Gulf War was that at least 4001 artifacts were looted from Iraq sites.
 Uprisings that followed the war also resulted in 9 of 13 regional museums being looted and burned.